 Many foods and beverages that are labeled “sugar-free” contain stevia.
-What the stevia sweeteners at your local grocery store contain are glycosides like Rebaudioside A or Stevioside from stevia leaves in a highly purified form.2 3 Here’s to take a look at some side effects that could be caused by stevia.
+What the stevia sweeteners at your local grocery store contain are glycosides like rebaudioside A or stevioside from stevia leaves in a highly purified form.2 3 Here’s to take a look at some side effects that could be caused by stevia.

 1. Abdominal Distress

-A feeling of fullness or bloating as well as nausea has been experienced by some people on using stevia.
+A feeling of fullness or bloating as

 Some people have reported feeling dizzy after taking stevia.

 3. Muscle Pain

 Aching muscles may also occur in some cases as a reaction to this sweetener.

 Loss of feeling is another side effect that’s been reported in some instances.
 Numbness in the hand and feet or the tongue are reactions you should watch out for.

 5. Low Blood Pressure